dappforce/subsocial-docs/docs/lightpaper/beyond-v1.0/Marketplace.md

 title: Algorithm Marketplace
 ---

-The content that makes up our feeds on social networking websites are controlled by unseen algorithms that have a huge impact on our life.
+The content that makes up our feeds on social networking websites is controlled by unseen algorithms that have a huge impact on our life.
 Billions of people use social networks operated by a few megacorporations, but no one can see how the algorithm works or choose a more appropriate algorithm that matches their tastes.
 This point is true across YouTube, Facebook, Twitter, Medium and,